How clean is the air in your metropolitan area or county? Use this map to find out.

 PLEASE NOTE: Data in this image is collected from Virginia DEQ air monitoring sites, local agencies, and private monitoring networks.
 This data has not been verified by the Virginia DEQ or the responsible entity and may change.
 While this is the most current data, it is not official until it has been certified by the appropriate technical staff.
 This image is updated hourly.

-The image above shows the Air Quality Index (AQI) ratings for each of the NAAQS pollutants that are measured real-time and the critical pollutant that is driving the AQI rating in the Hampton Roads area.
-The critical pollutant is the pollutant with the highest AQI rating measured at each particular site.
+The image above shows the Air Quality Index (AQI) ratings for each of the NAAQS pollutants that are measured real-time and the critical pollutant that is driving the AQI rating in each metropolitan area, county or other area where pollutant levels are monitored by the Virginia DEQ.
+The critical pollutant is the pollutant with the highest AQI rating measured in the area.
 The image is updated each hour and covers the period from midnight through the indicated ending time.

 There are five pollutants that go into the Air Quality Index: ozone, carbon monoxide, sulfur dioxide, nitrogen dioxide, and particulate matter.
-In the image above, each monitoring site is represented by a small box which is color coded to match the AQI rating for the day (see Interpreting the AQI).
+In the image above, each monitoring area is represented by a small box which is color coded to match the AQI rating for the day (see Interpreting the AQI).
 Inside the box, the pollutant that is driving the AQI rating is identified by its abbreviation (see the table below).
-At the bottom of each box is a small legend that indicates which pollutants are actively measured at that site.
+At the bottom of each box is a small legend that indicates which pollutants are actively measured in that area.
+Each of the smaller boxes is color coded to match the AQI rating for that specific parameter.
 Please note that not all pollutants are measured in all areas or at all sites.
 The table below briefly describes each pollutant that goes into the AQI.

 |Ozone||O3||Ozone is a form of oxygen with three atoms instead of the usual two atoms.
 It is a photochemical oxidant and, at ground level, is the main component of smog.
 Unlike other gaseous pollutants, ozone is not emitted directly into the atmosphere.
 Instead, it is created in the atmosphere by the action of sunlight on volatile organic compounds and nitrogen oxides.